Hydrolysis: Identifying the Classic Example

 |---|---|---|---|

-| Amide (e.g., acetamide) | Ammonia or amine | Carboxylic acid | Acid or base |
+| Amide (e.g.So naturally, , acetamide) | Ammonia or amine | Carboxylic acid | Acid or base |

-| **Salt (e.g. |
+| **Salt (e. g. |

 These examples reinforce that hydrolysis is not limited to esters; it’s a universal process affecting a wide range of organic and inorganic compounds.